nlesc-nano/Tutorials/docs/5_simulation_box.rst

 - segment name (the number associated to each molecule: in this case ``1`` is the whole NC, ``2`` is the **first** OA molecule, ``3`` is the second OA..)
 - residue ID (in our case, ``MOL1`` to ``MOL3`` are the atoms of the NC core, ``MOL4`` is OA, ``MOL5`` is OLA, ``MOL6`` is OLAM and ``MOL7`` is ODA);
 - residue name (COR specifically refers to our NC);
-- the remaining fields, which we won't take into account in this tutorial: atom name, atom type, charge, mass, and an unused 0.
+- the remaining fields: atom name (e.g. C, H), atom type (e.g. C324, HGP2), charge, mass, and an unused 0.

 The .psf file for our .xyz molecule can be easily built using the **Auto-FOX** package by means of a straightforward python script.
 Let's take a look at it: